bactopia/bactopia/docs/bactopia-tools/fastani.md

     This is a completely optional step and is meant to supplement your dataset with high-quality completed genomes.

     --species STR           The name of the species to download RefSeq assemblies for.

-    --accession STR         The Assembly accession (e.g. GCF*.*) download from RefSeq.
+This is a completely optional step and is meant to supplement your dataset with high-quality completed genomes.

+    --accession STR         A NCBI Assembly database RefSeq accession to be downloaded and included in the pan-genome analysis.

+    --limit INT             Limit the number of RefSeq assemblies to download.
+If the the number of available genomes exceeds the given limit, a random subset will be selected.
+                                Default: Download all available genomes

     --refseq_only           Pairwise ANI's will only be calulated against download RefSeq genomes.